AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/reactRouter.md

 > VIDEO-NOTE-1: This video was recorded before React Router v6.
 We don't use `<Switch>` anymore.
 It is now `<Routes>`

-> VIDEO-NOTE-2: This video was recorded before React v18 and the rendering method for React is now ReactDOM.createRoot() which is imported from "react-dom client".
+> VIDEO-NOTE-2: This video was recorded before React v18 and the rendering method for React is now ReactDOM.createRoot() which is imported from "react-dom/client".
 See code snippet below.

 ```javascript
 import ReactDOM from "react-dom/client";